chepark/react-signup-login/README.md

 **[Sign Up]**

-- A user can create an account in three ways: using email and password, Facebook account, and Google account.
+- A user can create an account in three different ways: using own email, Facebook account, or Google account.
-- Once the sign up is done successfully, the user data (email, username) are saved in Firebase Firestore.
+- Once sign up is completed, user data (email, username) are saved in Firebase Firestore.
+- Any falsy values on the inputs can be detected and show an alert message if there are any errors.

 **[Log In]**

-- A user
+- A user can log in with email, Facbook account, or Google account.
+- If email does not exist, an alert message is shown.

 **[Dashboard]**

 - A user is able to change his/her user name, email address, or profile photo.
+- If a user changes and saves data, they are updated on Firestore and Storage accordingly.

 ## 📌 Lessons from the project

-- Different usage of Flex and Grid in CSS.
-- Building own hooks in React.
-- Using Portals in React to create Modals.
-- Using Framer Motion for animation effects.
+- Learned how to implement CRUD application in React with Firebase Web SDK.
+- Understood set ups to use React Context.
-- Deploying the project with Netlify
+- Set up routings with React Router.

 ## 👩🏻‍🔧 Future Improvement

-- Improve the image loading speed in the slide page.
-- Change css media query code into scss.
-- Edit some styles on the slide page for a large screen (width > 1300px).
-Lower the progress bar Y position.
+- Organize codes by reducing repetitive codes especially on Dashboard component.

 ## 💻 Technologies